on June 18 2013

 • Lamb’s wool pad

-Conditioner: Prior to staining, it may be necessary to apply conditioner.
+.
 Conditioner prepares the surface of wood, particularly soft or porous woods such as pine and alder, to receive a coat of stain more evenly.
 It dries fairly quickly, so applying it won’t cause you to lose much time.
+Finish:

-Finish: Stain enhances wood’s appearance, but finish protects it and keeps it looking good.
-Once stain has dried, you’ll want to apply the finish.
+Stain enhances wood’s appearance, but finish protects it and keeps it looking good.
+Once stain has dried, you may want to apply the finish.
 Finishes may be oil or water based and are available in both brush-on and spray-on forms.
 You can also find formulas that serve as both a stain and finish, saving you time by allowing you to apply them both at once.
+Tack Cloth:

-Tack Cloth: Once you’re done sanding, you’ll need to clear off the dust.
+Once you are done sanding, you may need to clear off the dust.
 Brushes and dry rags aren’t the most effective way of doing this, as they may leave some debris behind.
 Tack cloths are pieces of sticky cheesecloth that pick up dust and sanding debris much more efficiently, paving the way for a higher quality stain.